The Wounded Healer's Heart

 Shadow work required

 Shadow work provides the remedy for healing the wounded healer's heart.
 As uncomfortable as it may feel, and as uncompromising as it may seem, shadow work provides the means.
-It makes way for healing the wounds, the scars and eventually the remaining bits of scar tissue.
+It makes way for healing the wounds, the scars, and eventually the remaining bits of scar tissue.

-Shadow work is the practice of intentionally illuminating the shadows - the wounds and scars - within us.
-Through that practice, we may compassionately and systematically heal what needs healing, from the inside out; from its root.
+Shadow work is the practice of intentionally illuminating the shadows—the wounds and scars—within us.
+Through that practice, we may compassionately and systematically heal what needs healing, from the inside out, from its root.

 This work is required of all wounded healers, like it or not.
-While may put it off, eventually our noses will be rubbed in it to such a degree that it's unavoidable.
+While we may put it off, eventually our noses will be rubbed in it to such a degree that it's unavoidable.

 Serving as wounded healers